jwronline/jwr-shuttle/README.md

 # How to run a shuttle mission?

-1. Make a mission control and shuttle
+1. Make a mission control and shuttle (pictures)
 2. Print or open the [scripts](https://github.com/jwronline/scripts)
 3. Download and prepare the computers with [shuttle-command](https://github.com/jwronline/shuttle-command)
 4. Install a projector and prepare the [dashboard](https://github.com/jwronline/dashboard)
+5. Prepare a screen in the cockpit and run the [caw](https://github.com/jwronline/caw) (caution and warning)

 In case of questions: email info [at] jwronline [dot] be